Convex-Dev/convex-web/src/main/resources/markdown/articles/convex-whitepaper.md

 * A surprisingly simple consensus algorithm based on CRDTs

 It is our hope that the innovations in Convex and the engineering decisions made will provide a practical, high performance platform for a new generation of decentralised applications.

+## Contact and Links

+To learn more and try out the live Convex development test network: [Convex World](https://convex.world)

+For discussion of this White Paper and other topics relating to Convex, you are very welcome to join our public [Discord Server](https://discord.gg/5j2mPsk).

+Email: mike@convex.world